 The common position reiterated the strong commitment of the United Nations system to supporting Member States in developing and implementing truly balanced, comprehensive, integrated, evidence-based, human rights-based, development-oriented and sustainable responses to the world drug problem.
 It contains the shared principles and commitments for action across the United Nations system on this issue.

-Additional information can be found on the Policies on Illicit Drugs topic page.
+Additional information can be found on the Drug Policies topic page.

 Documents